Rates of convergence for Smoluchowski's coagulation equations: Rate of convergence for the additive kernel

-We estimate (\ref{eqn:K=x+ySmoothing1}) by considering separately the integral near and away from the origin.
+We will now estimate (\ref{eqn:K=x+ySmoothing1}) by considering separately the integral near and away from the origin.
 In doing so, we use the following convention for the remainder of the proof.
-The independent variable $\sigma$ is used solely for functions on the imaginary axis in the $s,s^*$-plane, while $\sigma_0$ is used analogously in the $s_0,s_0^*$-plane.
+The independent variable $\sigma$ is used solely for points on the imaginary axis in the $s,s^*$-plane, while $\sigma_0$ is used analogously in the $s_0,s_0^*$-plane.

-{\emph{4.
+{\emph{5.
 Bounds for $0 \leq | \sigma | \leq \delta e^{-t}$:}} Applying (\ref{eqn:K=x+yEstimateOrigin1}) and (\ref{eqn:K=x+yEstimateOrigin3}), we get that

-{\emph{5.
-Bounds for $\delta e^{-t} \leq | \sigma | \leq T(t)$:}} Since the flow of characteristics no longer leaves the imaginary axis invariant, we use a contour deformation argument.
+{\emph{6.
+Bounds for $\delta e^{-t} \leq | \sigma | \leq T(t)$:}} Since the flow of characteristics no longer leaves the imaginary axis invariant, we use a contour deformation argument (see {\cite{MP2}} for a similar argument).